What is Survey Spin?

 In all, I had to try my hand at 13 different surveys before I got to within 1 cent of the $5 cashout minimum.
 The surveys varied in their subject matter, from travel habits to alcohol consumption to brand recognition, but they always included a significant number of demographic questions — age, race, educational attainment, etc.

-All the surveys took about as long as they said they would and indeed paid what they said they would.
-I did get to see firsthand the issues highlighted by the many user reviews mentioned above though.
-Of the 13 surveys I tried, six of them were either closed to me after answering a handful of questions or terminated early due to bugs.
+All the surveys took about as long as they said they would, and indeed paid what they said they would.
+I did get to see firsthand the issues highlighted by the many user reviews mentioned above, though.
+Of the 13 surveys I tried, six were either closed to me after answering a handful of questions or terminated early due to bugs.

 To Survey Spin's credit, I was given 2 cents for each survey that glitched out due to a bug in the app or on the survey host's side.
 In one case, I got 30% of the way through the survey before I was presented with a "Click Continue" screen with no continue button to click.
 After tapping around on the screen a bunch of times, it closed the survey and gave me 2 cents in earnings because "Survey Spin pays when researchers don't."

-Notably, you don’t get that 2-cent bonus if you’re closed out of the survey outright for failing to meet qualification criteria.
+Notably, you don't get a 2-cent bonus if you're closed out of a survey outright for failing to meet qualification criteria.
 This happened to me a few times after answering some basic questions that felt aimed at determining if I was the target demographic for the survey.

 For example, one survey started by asking about nicotine product usage.
 I'm not a nicotine user, and there wasn't an option for that answer, so I tried to see if I could get through to the survey anyway by selecting one of the products presented.
 I must have guessed wrong because I was closed out for failing to meet the qualification criteria.